 Philip said, ‘If you believe with all your heart, you may.’
 And he replied, ‘I believe that Jesus Christ is the Son of God.’

 The Latin tradition combines both versions of Acts 8:37 given by Irenaeus and Cyprian.
 Thus, neither church father quoted the KJV version, even though both quotes differed from the extant manuscripts.
-This late Latin reading is the version that we have in the KJV and the later manuscripts.
+This late Latin reading is the version that we have in the KJV.
 Other church fathers give similar accounts that include the confession but they are much later than the early manuscripts which show the verse omitted.
 The only early patristic witnesses to Acts 8:37 are the two mentioned above.

 Evidence Against the Authenticity of Acts 8:37